-For purposes of the STIP, we first calculate Funds from Operations ("FFO"), a supplemental non-GAAP financial measure, in accordance with the standards established by the National Association of Real Estate Investment Trusts ("Nareit").
-However, because we believe that the computation of FFO in accordance with Nareit's definition includes certain items that are not indicative of the results provided by our portfolio and affect the comparability of our year-over-year performance, we also disclose our calculation of Normalized FFO.
-Management believes that Normalized FFO is a more useful performance measure that excludes certain items, including but not limited to, debt extinguishment losses and prepayment penalties, impairment of intangible assets and liabilities, property acquisition, development and other pursuit costs, mark-to-market adjustments for interest rate derivatives, severance related costs and other noncomparable items.
+For purposes of the STIP, we first calculate FFO, a supplemental non-GAAP financial measure, in accordance with the standards established by the National Association of Real Estate Investment Trusts ("Nareit").
+However, because we believe that the computation of FFO in accordance with Nareit's definition includes certain items that are not indicative of the results provided by our portfolio and affect the comparability of our year-over-year performance, we also use Normalized FFO for the STIP.
+Management believes that Normalized FFO is a more useful performance measure that excludes certain items, including but not limited to, debt extinguishment losses and prepayment penalties, impairment of intangible assets and liabilities, property acquisition, development and other pursuit costs, mark-to-market adjustments for interest rate derivatives, severance related costs and other non-comparable items.
 The Compensation Committee retains the discretion to equitably adjust the quantitative metrics to account for one-time events such as capital raising.